 - Tailor the Online Experience for Potential Customers

 Not only must marketing and sales techniques cater to active members of the customer base, it should also account for “anonymous” visitors or those that have not had any prior interaction with your business.
 There are tools to track which location the visitor is based in or the kind of industry they are affiliated with, thanks to their IP address and browser cookies.
-Once you tag such visitors and the specific pages they spending time on, you can use personalization applications online to further customize the content they view.
+Once you tag such visitors and the specific pages they spending time on, you can use product customization applications online to further customize the content they view.
 Typically, in this scenario, visitors are requested to fill up a form so they can receive more information about the brand and marketing and sales can follow up further.

 - Categorize New Leads Depending on Engagement